Dallinger/Dockerfiles/README.md

 If your experiment is running but you see no output in the browser window(s) when they launch.
 Try running the script with the ``-i 127.0.0.1`` option.

-When using Docker for Windows, the docker-machine might not be configured correctly.
+When using Docker for Windows, the default docker-machine might not be configured correctly.
 Check this by running: ``docker-machine ip``.
 If you get an error such as:
 ``open C:\Users\admin\.docker\machine\machines\default\config.json: The system cannot find the file specified.``
 Consider removing the default docker-machine by: ``docker-machine rm -f default``, setting up a hyper-v network switch (if you don't have one).
 Read more on this here: https://docs.docker.com/machine/drivers/hyper-v/

-Then you can create a new docker-machine.
+Then you can create a new default docker-machine.
 For example after setting up a virtual switch called 'ext' run: ``docker-machine create -d hyperv --hyperv-virtual-switch ext default`` to setup a new default docker-machine.

 **Other troubleshooting ideas**